Analysis: Monsanto Roundup appeal has uphill climb on 'junk science' grounds - legal experts

 Monsanto’s arguments that remarks by witnesses and lawyers inflamed and prejudiced the jury would likely fall flat, some legal experts said.

-David Rosenberg, a professor at Harvard Law School, said editorialising by lawyers in a courtroom needed to be truly egregious for a judge to even consider throwing out a verdict.
+David Rosenberg, a professor at Harvard Law School, said editorializing by lawyers in a courtroom needed to be truly egregious for a judge to even consider throwing out a verdict.

 “Such remarks are part of the game during trials and I can’t see a single reason why Monsanto would think an appeal would be helpful on those grounds,” Rosenberg said.